LucaGuffanti/NMPDE-Guffanti-Grassi-ElZiani/README.md

 ### Compiling and Executing the Code
+> [!CAUTION]
+> The project is implemented with deal.II 9.3.1, make sure to have the 2022 mk modules installed.

 To build the executable, make sure you have loaded the needed modules with
 ```bash
 $ module load gcc-glibc dealii